epfl-ada/ada-2024-project-ooohfada/README.md

 2. Identify/create the metrics that characterise the channel’s popularity (magnitude, time scale) => used for recovery level after a fall down.
 (Eva + Martina + Pauline)
 3. Identify the behaviour/reaction from the channel metrics to differentiate channels which failed to recover from those that managed to recover.
 (Nathan + Nicolas)
 ### Week 2 (25/11 - 01/12)
 4. Matched observational study using propensity score to find out which factors have the greatest impact on recovery.
-(All since it is a crucial part)
+(Nathan + Pauline)
+5. Perform a regression of the recovery level on channels' aftermath reactions (Martina + Nicolas + Eva)
 ### Week 3 (02/12 - 08/12)
-5. Perform a regression of the recovery level on the channel’s reaction (All since it is a crucial part)
+6. Look for patterns among reactions that led to recovery (Nicolas + Martina + Eva)
+7. Focus on the alternative discussion on bad buzzes : use the LLM to find apologies and study their impact, determining if and when it is profitable to post them, study the interesting case of Jake Paul...
+(Nathan + Pauline)
 ### Week 4/5 (09/12 - 19/12)
+8. Create an interactive quiz (suggesting reactions based on profile) to make the results of our study more accessible and fun (Pauline)
-6. Data story and repository finalization (All but we don't know the repartition)
+9. Data story and repository finalization (All)